Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Once the plugin is activated, go to Code Snippets » Add Snippet from your WordPress dashboard.
 Then, hover your mouse over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Use snippet’ button.

-Next, add a title for your snippet and paste the code from above into the ‘Code Preview’ box.
-You also need to select ‘PHP Snippet’ as the code type from the dropdown menu on the right.
+After that, you can add a title for your snippet and paste the code from above into the ‘Code Preview’ box.

 Paste code snippet into WPCode